Optimal allocation patterns and optimal seed mass of a perennial plant: Appendix 1: Model analysis

-This tells us that before reproduction period the storage period is impossible.
-Let $t_1$ be the last (nearest to $T$) moment, such that $p_1(t_1)=p_2(t_1)$.
+Now let us find out, what period can precede to the reproductive period.
+According to equations \eqref{P-Gleichungen 4Per} and due to $\omega \geq 0$ we see, that $p_3$ cannot decrease during the reproductive period.
+Since $L$ is a non-increasing function, we see, that starting in a reproductive period ($p_3 > L$) we cannot obtain $p_3 < L$ at the end of this period.
+This tells us that \textit{before reproduction period the storage period is impossible}.

-If the climate conditions (functions $\mu$ and $\nu$) are such that $p_1(t)=p_2(t)$ for all $t \in [t_s,t_1]$ for some $t_s <t_1$, then according to \eqref{Fall1} plant can have the period with mixed control $v_1 \in [0,v]$ for $t \in [t_s,t_1]$.
-Although this possibility cannot be excluded in general, but such mixed controls can arise only due to very specific climate conditions and we do not separate it as a special period of plant life.
+If the climate conditions (functions $\mu$ and $\zeta$) are such that $p_1(t)=L(t)$ for all $t \in [t_s,t_1]$ for some $t_s <t_1$, then according to \eqref{Fall1} a plant can have the period with mixed control $v_1 \in [0,v]$ for $t \in [t_s,t_1]$.
+Although this possibility cannot be excluded in general, such mixed controls can arise only due to very specific climate conditions and we do not separate it as a special period of plant life.

-If $p_1$ is increasing at $t=t_1$, then one can distinguish one more reproductive period $[t_1-s,t_1)$ for some $s>0$.
+If $p_1(t)- L(t)$ is increasing from the left at $t=t_1$, then one can distinguish one more reproductive period $[t_1-s,t_1)$ for some $s>0$.
 Throughout this paper we follow the agreement to combine all such periods together with stages with mixed controls between these periods into one reproductive period.

-Let $p_1$ be decreasing.
-Then for some time interval preceding to the reproductive period we have $p_1 >p_2 >p_3$ and therefore on this time interval a plant has a vegetative period.
-We will call it period $1.1$, in contrast to $1.2$ characterized by relation $p_1 >p_3 >p_2$ (this distinction is useful for monocarpic plants).
+Let $p_1(t)- L(t)$ be decreasing.
+Then for some time interval preceding to the reproductive period we have $p_1(t) > L(t) >p_3(t)$ and therefore on this time interval a plant has a vegetative period.
+We call it period $V.1$, in contrast to period $V.2$ characterized by relation $p_1(t) >p_3(t) > L(t)$ (this distinction will be useful for monocarpic plants).